brewinapps/ios-maven-plugin/README.md

 3. Versioning of iOS applications
 4. One-step HockeyApp deployment
 5. Packaging of iOS applications (.ipa & .dSYM) incl. unlock/lock keychain for deployment to Nexus/Artifactory
+6. Compilation of universal iOS frameworks
-6. Packaging of iOS frameworks for deployment to Nexus/Artifactory
+7. Packaging of iOS frameworks for deployment to Nexus/Artifactory
-7. Use Multiple executions e.g for branding or customizing of apps.
+8. Use Multiple executions e.g for branding or customizing of apps.
 (Different app icon names, different display names etc.)

 ## Requirements
 1. The plugin relies on several tools that are only available on Mac OS X: xcodebuild, xcrun and agvtool.
 Install the Xcode Command Line Tools (Xcode -> Preferences... -> Downloads).